childsb/glusterfs-hadoop-docs/Home.markdown

 ## How To Build ##

 Our [[HowToBuild]] page contains information on how to build the plugin if you would like to build your own plugin JARs.
+Building the plugin is simple: only maven and java are required.